eCook Meal

 UMNGQUSHO TIME!

-Serve up a lavish bowl of samp and bean “risotto” and lay the caramelised baby onions on top, cut-side up.
-Garnish with dollops of goat’s cheese and some lemon zest to taste.
+Serve up a lavish bowl of Samp and bean “risotto” and lay the caramelised baby onions on top, cut-side up.
+Garnish with dollops of goat’s cheese and some Lemon zest to taste.
 Drizzle over the nutty burnt sage butter and finish off with a sprinkling of toasted pine nuts.
 Nikonwabele ukutya kwenu!
 Have a nice meal!

-THICK, STICKY SAMP
+THICK, STICKY Samp

 Preheat the oven to 200°C. Boil a full kettle.
-Rinse the soaked samp well and place in a pot.
+Rinse the soaked Samp well and place in a pot.
 (See Chef’s Tip for soaking instructions.)
 Pour in 1L of boiling water and stir through the stock.
 Place over a high heat and bring to the boil.
 Then, reduce the heat and simmer without a lid for 40-45 minutes until cooked, stirring occasionally.
 If it starts to dry out during the cooking process, add water in small increments to continue.
 On completion, the samp should be tender and a thick, porridge-like texture.

 CARAMELISED ONIONS